ujw0l/ctc-rating/readme.txt

 Stable tag: 1.0.0
 License: GPL V2

-Plugin lets user to add rating ability to post through thumb up and thumb down
+Plugin lets user to add rating ability to post through thumb up and thumb down and display count of total thumbed or total thumbed down.

 == Description ==
 This plugin lets user to add rating functionalities to the post so user can thumb up or thumb down a post if logged in.